Mazelt/benchmark-opprf/README.md

 ### Batches
 Topics to cover:
-* Scaling of element numbers
+* Scaling of element numbers (not so important)
-* Sweet-spot for low amount of elements and performance
+* Sweet-spot for low amount of elements and performance (bei tage-aufbrechen.)
 * Differences between PSI types
-* Unbalanced set performances
+* Unbalanced set performances !!
-* Variation of extra arguments: Megabins, epsilon, hashfun
+* Variation of extra arguments: Megabins, epsilon, hashfun (security)
-* monitoring of network speeds
+* monitoring of network speeds (network em (later))
 * monitoring of energy/cpu/memory usage on phone.

 Future possible topics:
-* Differences in ABY ciruit types.
+* Differences in ABY ciruit types. (not extensive analysis, DD)
 * Enable SSE?
-* Use newer NTL version?
+* Use newer NTL version? (only on server side)
 * threading? on server side?